Mohammed-siddiq/Authors-Relationship/README.md

 ##Steps to RUN on VM :

+- Run `sbt clean assembly` , which will run the test cases and run generate the JAR
 - Copy the jar on the machine.(Machine needs to have java 1.8)
 - Run the following command :